 - Course evaluations are not faculty evaluations or measures of student learning.

-- Research indicates that despite some indications of bias, course evaluations remain the best representation of teaching effectiveness, and are highly correlated with other measures of teaching quality (Linse, 2017).
+- Research indicates that despite some indications of bias, when interpreted correctly course evaluations remain a good measure of teaching effectiveness, and are correlated with other measures of teaching quality (Linse, 2017).

 Recommendations for reviewers: